lightning/bolts/07-routing-gossip.md

 double-SHA256 of the entire remaining packet after `signature` using its own `node-id`.

-The creating node MUST set `channel-id` to match those in the already-sent `channel_announcement` message, and MUST set `side` to 0 if the creating node is `node-id-1` in that message, otherwise 1.
+The creating node MUST set `channel-id` to match those in the already-sent `channel_announcement` message, and MUST set the least-significant bit of `flags` to 0 if the creating node is `node-id-1` in that message, otherwise 1.
+It MUST set other bits of `flags` to zero.

-The creating node MUST set `timestamp` to greater than zero, and MUST set it to greater than any previously-sent `channel_update` for this channel, and MUST set `pad` to zero.
+The creating node MUST set `timestamp` to greater than zero, and MUST set it to greater than any previously-sent `channel_update` for this channel.

 It MUST set `expiry` to the number of blocks it will subtract from an incoming HTLC's `expiry`.
 It MUST set `htlc-minimum-msat` to the minimum HTLC value it will accept, in millisatoshi.
 It MUST set `fee-base-msat` to the base fee it will charge for any HTLC, in millisatoshi, and `fee-proportional-millionths` to the amount it will charge per millionth of a satoshi.

-The receiving node SHOULD fail the connection if `side` is not 0 or 1.
+The receiving node MUST ignore `flags` other than the least significant bit.
-It MUST ignore the contents of `pad`.
 The receiving node SHOULD fail the connection if `signature` is invalid or incorrect for the entire message including unknown fields following `signature`, and MUST NOT further process the message.
 The receiving node SHOULD ignore `ipv6` if `port` is zero.
-It SHOULD ignore the message if `channel-id`does not correspond to a previously known, unspent channel from `channel_announcement` or if `timestamp` is not greater than than the last-received `channel_announcement` for this channel and `side`.
+It SHOULD ignore the message if `channel-id`does not correspond to a previously known, unspent channel from `channel_announcement`, otherwise the node-id is taken from the `channel_announcement` `node-id-1` if least-significant bit of flags is 0 or `node-id-2` otherwise.

+The receiving node SHOULD ignore the message if `timestamp` is not greater than than the last-received `channel_announcement` for this channel and node-id.
 Otherwise, if the `timestamp` is equal to the last-received `channel_announcement` and the fields other than `signature` differ, the node MAY blacklist this node-id and forget all channels associated with it.
 Otherwise the receiving node SHOULD